 - What (if any) medications did you take to treat your depression before Pristiq?

 - In the past 12 months, has your prescription for Pristiq changed at all?

 - How has your depression affected your life?

 - Have you ever been hospitalized due to your depression?

 - Have you ever considered or attempted suicide?

 - In the past 12 months, have you applied for or received any form of disability benefits?

 What rate (or price) can I qualify for?

-Unfortunately, when it comes to determining the “severity” of one’s depression, there isn’t any kind of “test” a life insurance underwriter can request to get an idea of how “serious” your situation may or may not be.
+Unfortunately, when it comes to determining the “severity” of one’s depression, there isn’t any “test” a life insurance underwriter can request to get an idea of how “serious” your situation may or may not be.
 As a result, all they can do is rely on what treatment options are being employed to help you and look to see if your pre-existing medical condition is somehow affecting the quality of your life.

 The problem is…